-When you are trying to deal with this type of dysfunctional partner you truly need wisdom and help from someone who isn’t so close to the situation and can give you objective advice.
+When you are trying to deal with this type of dysfunctional partner you truly need wisdom.
+You also need to get help from someone who isn’t so close to the situation and can give you objective advice.

-“A comment I often have clients, who are frustrated with a dysfunctional partner, repeat back to me is: ‘Do not expect functional behavior from a dysfunctional person.’
+“A comment I often have clients, with a dysfunctional partner, repeat back to me is: ‘Do not expect functional behavior from a dysfunctional person.’

 “Learning to get our expectations in line with reality is a first step in dealing with reality.
 We are often the first person that needs a change of perspective.
 In therapy we call this ‘re-framing’ the situation.”
 (Delores Stone, Counselor)